 The Value of Spanish for Proyecto Peru Volunteers: Connect, Communicate, Contribute

 Do you value authentic travel experiences and genuine connections with the people, culture, and language of the places you visit?
 Are you someone who seeks personal and academic growth through adventure — willing to step into the unfamiliar to discover more about yourself and the world?
-If this sounds like you: at Proyecto Peru you can learn and grow through an authentic immersion experience.
+If this sounds like you: at Proyecto Peru you … Read more

 The history of the Day of the Flag in Peru